ABOUT THE BLOG

 The city of Lawrence, MA lies in the heart of the Merrimack Valley near the border of southern New Hampshire.
 It is located in Essex County, along the Merrimack River, and is about twenty-five miles north of Boston.
 Lawrence enjoys a rich history as a city of immigrants, and has a large number of massive old brick textile mill buildings.

 For decades, the city has hosted a significant winter crow roost.
 The winter crow roost consists of mostly American Crows, along with a much smaller number of Fish Crows.
 Typically, an hour before sunset, the crows gather in smaller pre-roost groupings.
 These pre-roost (staging) locations may change on any given night.
 The crows then converge after sunset time, into the final roost location.
 Some Crows may start as anchors in the final roost just before sunset, and then most other Crows join after sunset.
 They will fly in over the following 60 minutes, until vocalizations subside, and the roost quiets down completely for the night.
 For many years, the final roost location had been along the south side of the Merrimack River, by the New Balance building complex.
-Over the last seven winter seasons, from October 2017 until mid-winter 2024, the final roost location has changed many times.
+Over the last eight winter seasons, from October 2017 until late fall 2024, the final roost location has changed many times.
 The size of the winter roost typically grows from an initial group of a couple of hundred Crows, as early as September, to almost 15,000 crows by early February.

 Craig has been tracking this roost, off and on, since 2010.
 Craig created the Crow Patrol during the 2017-2018 Winter Crow Roost season along with help from a number of local birders.
 Craig got the ball rolling with an expanded awareness of the local Winter Crow Roost along the Merrimack River in Lawrence, MA.
 Over that first winter season, the initial team spent over 160 combined observation nights.
-During the following winter seasons, Craig has made about 80 observation nights observing, monitoring, documenting, and photographing the amazing crows.
+During the following winter seasons, Craig has made about 80 observation nights each winter observing, monitoring, documenting, and photographing the amazing crows.
 Craig matched this pace over the last four years, with a constant eye on streaming, staging, and roosting behaviors and patterns.
-Craig has invited others come out to see the Crows in small and large groups over the past winter winters.
+Craig has invited others to come out to see the Crows in small and large groups over the past winter winters.
 The Crow Patrol is promoting wider community involvement among birding, conservation, environmental, and educational groups as well as expanding a series of citizen science projects with grade school, high school, and college students.
 The “2019 Recap” report (see link to PDF on home page) provides a comprehensive overview of our activities and a look at future plans.
 All are welcome to join us and become members of the Crow Patrol!
 Don’t forget to subscribe to the new “Crow Patrol” podcast, and check back for very regular updates!

 The overnight roost is an amazing sight to see and you are invited to take a closer look, through this blog, to learn more and enjoy this awesome avian experience!

-The 2022 Crow Patrol
+The 2024 Crow Patrol

-Craig Gibson is a well known bird and conservation photographer.
+Craig Gibson is a well known bird and wildlife conservation photographer.
 His ongoing focus is on expanding awareness about the Winter Crow Roost in Lawrence, MA, the extended Merrimack Valley area, and Eastern Massachusetts.
 Craig designed and launched the blog and continues to oversee all editorial content.
 He has also been the lead on initiating and coordinating a range of activities and events with local arts, education, and community groups as well as working with a growing number of conservation and environmental organizations.
 He wrote and published a comprehensive 14 page report to recap the 2018-2019 winter season, a roost photography guide, and a roost counting guide.
 Overall, his efforts have raised much greater awareness of the Winter Crow Roost, and he has been a catalyst for a range of new community science initiatives.

 In the fall 2017, after tracking the roost since 2010, Craig worked together in close collaboration with other local birders to form the Crow Patrol in the Lawrence area.
-Over the past seven winter seasons, he has personally documented more than 425 observation nights, while monitoring, documenting, and photographing the overnight staging and roosting of American and Fish Crows.
-Craig has made over 350 Crow Roost specific postings to eBird, an especially important data portal for open access citizen science projects around the globe.
+Over the past eight winter seasons, he has personally documented more than 475 observation nights, while monitoring, documenting, and photographing the overnight staging and roosting of American and Fish Crows.
+Craig has made over 380 Crow Roost specific postings to eBird, an especially important data portal for open access citizen science projects around the globe.
 As an active birding videographer, Craig was invited in January 2024 to participate in video upload privileges for his eBird account.

 Craig worked closely with staff and leadership at the Essex Art Center in Lawrence, MA to create the “Celebrating the Winter Crow Roost” art exhibit in 2019.
 The exhibit was a big success with record turnouts and lots of media coverage.
 The EAC hosted the exhibit for a second year in 2020, with an expanded group of participating artists.
 He worked closely with staff at El Taller Cafe and Bookstore in Lawrence, MA for a Crow-themed art exhibit that opened in February 2020 and received great acclaim.
 In an effort to help other bird and wildlife photographers, he wrote and published the “Winter Crow Roost Photography Guide” in late 2020.